-There are people in your life you can’t share these truths with you because they don’t know and others who just give a knowing smile and leave all the valuable details of postpartum life for you to figure out on your own.
+There are people in your life who can’t share these truths with you because they don’t know and others who just choose not to.
+The latter give a knowing smile and leave all the valuable details of postpartum life for you to figure out on your own.

 I’m not going to do that to you.

 After reading this post, you should be aware of…